org-zick/andrewzick.com/README.md

 ## Running the website locally:
 - Try `docker ps` and if it doesn't work, then probably CMD+SPACE docker to start up the daemon.
 - If any containers are running and you don't remember why, try to remember why.
-Then kill then.
+Then kill them.

 - Run `local-build-and-run-website-container.sh`, which does the following:
     - Runs `docker build -f Dockerfile --platform linux/amd64 --target LOCAL -t local-website .`